 - Entrance Requirements: The following criteria must be met in order for applicants to be eligible for the opportunity

-:The programme aims to attract excellent candidates to the taught Masters programmes and encourage early application
+:The Scholarship Programme aims to attract excellent candidates to the taught Masters programmes and encourage early application

 - The studentships are only available for full-time taught Masters programmes

 - Applicants must hold a first class honours degree from their undergraduate programme, which is recognised for entry to DIT Level 9 programmes

 - Applicants must have an IELTS (or equivalent) level at a minimum of 0.5 above the published entry level for the programme of their choice.